mahmoudimus/ac/README.md

 * `docs` - a Node.js project for generating [the developer documentation](https://connect.atlassian.com)
 * `jira` - the parent of all JIRA-specific modules
 	* `jira-reference-plugin` - a reference implementation of some SPI interfaces for JIRA
+	* `jira-integration-tests` - jira-specific integration tests for the plugin
 * `modules` - bean representations of add-on JSON descriptor elements
 * `plugin` - groups the other modules and [`atlassian-connect-js`](https://bitbucket.org/atlassian/atlassian-connect-js) into a plugin
 * `tests` - the parent of all non-product-specific test modules